MicheleGuerra/5G-UE-Test-suite-generator/README.md

 2. Input the parameters required for the test type.
 The GUI will automatically update the input fields based on the test type selected.

-3. Specify the number of test cases to generate and the random seed (optional).
+3. Specify the number of test cases to generate (or 0 for all combinations) and the random seed (optional).

 4. Click on "Generate" to start the test case generation process.